 Make your own menus.

 Start with a “supergreen” drink.
-Brands like Amazing Grass or Garden of Life (both at Amazon) are equal to two servings of veggies per glass.
+Brands like Amazing Grass ($28.18, Amazon) are equal to two servings of veggies per glass.

 Enjoy a big, carb-rich breakfast.
 Include 2 servings whole-grain carbs (up to 300 calories); 2 servings fruit; 1 serving fat-free dairy; 1 oz. lean protein or 1 tsp. good fat; unlimited vegetables.